Tau Tridents at Accelerator Neutrino Facilities: Abstract

 \section{Abstract}

-We present the first detailed study of Standard Model (SM) neutrino tridents involving tau leptons at the near detectors of accelerator neutrino facilities.
-These processes were previously thought to be negligible, even at future facilities like DUNE, based on approximations that underestimated the tau trident cross sections.
-Our full $2\to 4$ calculation, including both coherent and incoherent scatterings, reveals that the DUNE near detector will actually get a non-negligible number of tau tridents, which is an important background to new physics searches.
-We identify promising kinematic features that may allow distinction of tau tridents from the usual neutrino charged-current background at DUNE, and thus could establish the observation of tau tridents for the first time.
+We present the first detailed study of Standard Model neutrino tridents involving tau leptons at the near detectors of accelerator neutrino facilities.
+The rates of these processes were previously thought to be negligible, even at future facilities.
+Our full $2\to 4$ calculation, including both coherent and incoherent scatterings, reveals that the DUNE near detector could observe a considerable number of tau tridents -- an important background to new physics searches.
+We identify promising kinematic features that may allow distinction of tau tridents from the usual neutrino charged-current background at DUNE, and thus establish the observation of tau tridents for the first time.
 We also comment on the detection prospects at other accelerator and collider neutrino experiments.